-About 10 years ago, I graduated with a bachelor degree in chemistry.
-But Hong Kong was an international finance center.
-It means, there are no jobs for science graduates.
+About a decade ago, I graduated with a bachelor's degree in chemistry.
+However, as Hong Kong is an international finance center, job opportunities for science graduates were scarce.